Tectonica-Campaigns-Solutions/nextjs-ai-image-studio/EXTERNAL_API.md

   ],
   "prompt": {
-    "original": "A peaceful landscape with mountains and a lake", "final": "A peaceful landscape with mountains and a lake, following ACLU brand guidelines...", "enhanced": true,
+    "original": "A peaceful landscape with mountains and a lake", "final": "A peaceful landscape with mountains and a lake, following EGP brand guidelines...", "enhanced": true,
     "lora_applied": false
   },